LBNL-UCB-STI/beam/docs/devops.rst

 12. In order for Jenkins to watch GitHub projects, you will need to create a Personal Access Token in your GitHub account.

-Now go to GitHub and signing into your account and click on user icon in the upper-right hand corner and select Settings from the drop down menu:
+Now go to GitHub and signing into your account and click on user icon in the upper-right hand corner and select Settings from the drop down menu.

 |image16|

-13. On Settings page, locate the Developer settings section on the left-hand menu and go to Personal access tokens and click on Generate new token button:
+13. On Settings page, locate the Developer settings section on the left-hand menu and go to Personal access tokens and click on Generate new token button.

 |image17|

-14. In the Token description box, add a description that will allow you to recognize it later
+14. In the Token description box, add a description that will allow you to recognize it later.

 |image18|

 15. In the Select scopes section, check the repo:status, repo:public_repo and admin:org_hook boxes.
 These will allow Jenkins to update commit statuses and to create webhooks for the project.
-If you are using a private repository, you will need to select the general repo permission instead of the repo sub items:
+If you are using a private repository, you will need to select the general repo permission instead of the repo sub items.

 |image19|

 16. When you are finished, click Generate token at the bottom.
-17. You will be redirected back to the Personal access tokens index page and your new token will displayed
+17. You will be redirected back to the Personal access tokens index page and your new token will displayed.

 |image20|